andrelago13/COMP/README.txt

 André Lago:
 - Conversion of the CST to the AST.
 - Syntatic and semantic analysis
-- Calculation of the state elimination order for an iteration using the rules defined in the AST.
+- Calculation of the state elimination order for apn iteration using the rules defined in the AST.

 Carolina Moreira:
 - About page;